-The addition of Cementing additives is one of the variables that influence the base fluid density.
+Adding Cementing additives is one of the variables influencing the base fluid density.
 This density ought to be gathered for additive concentration when deciding hydrostatic pressure.
-To assist you with density calculations, this part will provide you with many terms.
-After completing Cement Slurry Volume Calculation Article, you shall understand the following:
+This part will provide you with many terms to assist you with density calculations.
+After completing the Cement Slurry Volume Calculation Article, you shall understand the following:

 Density

-Density can be characterized as the weight of a substance per one unit volume.
-In the English system, the unit of volume is one cubic foot , and unit of weight is one pound.
-In the metric system, cubic centimeter (cc) is considered the unit of volume and we use grams as the unit of weight.
+Density can be characterized as the weight of a substance per unit volume.
+In the English system, the unit of volume is one cubic foot, and the unit of weight is one pound.
+In the metric system, cubic centimeter (cc) is considered the unit of volume, and we use grams as the unit of weight.
 If you measured the weight of a particular volume of iron, lead, and copper, you would discover they have widely various weights.
-Accordingly, a term is expected to refer to the weight of a unit-volume of any material — such term shall be called density.
+Accordingly, a term is expected to refer to the weight of a unit volume of any material — such term shall be called density.
 For instance, a cubic foot of gold weighs 1206.2 lb, so the density of gold is 1206.2 lb/ft^3.

 If you have the density and the volume of an object, you can calculate its weight: